-The academy's Executive Head teacher and Head teacher both retired in 2019.
+The academy's then Executive Head teacher and Head teacher both retired in 2019.
 Following a lengthy and rigorous external recruitment process, Mr Siddall, the Deputy Head teacher was appointed to the role of Head teacher and Mr Marsden the Senior Assistant Head teacher was appointed to the role of Deputy Head teacher to take effect for the academic year 2019/20.
-Mr Marsden has subsequently secured a headship opposition at a local school effective from September 2021.
-As a result of all of the above the capacity of the Strategic Leadership team has been subsequently re-structured and increased to meet demands moving forward.
-Mrs Khan, Mr Malone and Ms Bate have all been appointed to the role of Deputy Head teacher with effect from the beginning of the 2021/22 academic year with responsibilities for teaching and learning, curriculum development and safeguarding respectively.
+Mr Marsden subsequently secured a headship position at a local school effective from September 2021.
+As a result of all of the above the capacity of the Strategic Leadership team was subsequently restructured and increased to meet demands moving forward.
+Mrs Khan, Mr Malone and Ms Bate were all appointed to the role of Deputy Head teacher with effect from the beginning of the 2021/22 academic year with responsibilities for teaching and learning, curriculum development and safeguarding respectively.
+Mr Malone has subsequently taken the opportunity to become a sole Deputy Head teacher at another school within Lancashire from the start of the 2022/23 academic year.
+Leadership structures have therefore been further re-aligned to reflect this move without the need to bring in an external replacement.